 The COVID-19 pandemic had a huge impact on all of us, but physicians and the medical community as a whole were hit especially hard.
-Most physicians had to deal with an increased workload as a result of the pandemic, leading to stress and burnout.
-In spite of these challenges, doctors, including anesthesiologists, saw their incomes rise by an average of 3.8% from 2020 to 2021.
-Of course, the exact numbers can vary quite a bit depending on your specialty.
+Even though physicians had to deal with an increased workload—leading to stress and burnout—doctors, including anesthesiologists, saw their incomes rise by an average of 3.8% from 2020 to 2021.
+That changed last year, though, as the average physician's salary actually dropped 2.4% in 2022.

-According to Medscape’s Anesthesiologist Compensation Report, anesthesiologists fared pretty well overall.
-The study surveyed more than 13,000 physicians across 29+ specialties to understand how their earnings and job satisfaction changed in 2021.
+Still, according to Medscape’s latest Anesthesiologist Compensation Report, anesthesiologists have fared well overall in the past few years.
+The study surveyed more than 10,000 physicians across 29+ specialties to understand how their earnings and job satisfaction has changed.

 An Anesthesiologist’s Average Salary

-Anesthesiologists typically earn a high income, with an average annual salary of around $405,000.
+Anesthesiologists typically earn a high income, with an average annual salary of around $448,000.
 However, this figure can vary depending on your location, your employer, and how many years of experience you have.
-Some anesthesiologists may make significantly more or less than this average.
-Still, as a whole, anesthesiologists make more than the average of all the medical specialties that were involved in this survey.
+As a whole, anesthesiologists are in the top one-third in salary of all the medical specialties that were involved in this survey.

 Here's the chart that shows you exactly where anesthesiologists stand with many of their medical colleagues.